MadihDev/asset-access-control/PROJECT_CHECKLIST.md

 ---

 Quick Wins to do next:
-- CI: add GitHub Actions workflow for lint, typecheck, and tests.
+- CI: add GitHub Actions workflow for lint, typecheck, and tests. — done (.github/workflows/ci.yml)
 - Docs: update root README with run/seed/build steps, ports, and API overview.
 - Docker: add Dockerfile(s) and docker-compose for DB, API (5001), and frontend (5173).
 - Tests: add unit tests for services/controllers and key UI components.